mSvcBench/muBench/Monitoring/kubernetes-prometheus-operator/README.md

 helm install prometheus prometheus-community/kube-prometheus-stack -n monitoring
 ```

-Deploy the Prometheus µBench PodMonitor with
+If Istio/Jaeger tools are not necessary, to get metrics from µBench services it is necessary to deploy the Prometheus `µBench PodMonitor` with
 ```zsh
 kubectl apply -f ./mub-monitor.yaml
 ```